labsyspharm/ashlar/README.md

   -m SHIFT, --maximum-shift SHIFT
                         Maximum allowed per-tile corrective shift in microns (default: 15)
+  --stitch-alpha ALPHA  Significance level for permutation testing during
+                        alignment error quantification.
+Larger values include
-  --filter-sigma SIGMA  Filter images before alignment using a Gaussian kernel
-                        with s.d. of SIGMA pixels (default: no filtering) --tile-size PIXELS    Pyramid tile size for OME-TIFF output (default: 1024)
+                        more tile pairs in the spanning tree at the cost of increased false positives. (default: 0.01) --filter-sigma SIGMA  Filter images before alignment using a Gaussian kernel with s.d. of SIGMA pixels (default: no filtering) --tile-size PIXELS    Pyramid tile size for OME-TIFF output (default: 1024)